Repl-it-Coders/About-Page/READTHIS.md

 - [ ] Share again with more changes which we will think of later

 ### Finished
+- [x] Add content to 404 page.
+Make it nice ~~and toasty~~ and good looking so people like it and understand that they reached the wrong page
 - [X] Add good note for about.
 This means write the 'about' of why this organisation is there
 - [X] Tsunami forgot how to favicon load it up
 - [X] Add background color